antmicro/xls/xls/modules/zstd/README.md

 FSE decoders send each other the number of bits they read.

 #### Literals FSE decoder
-This stage reconfigures its FSE table when triggered from `sequence header parse and dispatcher`.
+This stage reconfigures its FSE table when triggered from [sequence header parse and dispatcher](#sequence-header-parser-and-dispatcher).
 It initializes its state as the first FSE decoder.
 In the decode phase, this stage is the last one to decode extra raw bits from the bitstream, and the number of ingested bits is transmitted to all other decoders.
 This stage is the first stage to get a new FSE state from the bitstream, and it transmits the number of bits it used.

 #### Offset FSE decoder
-This stage reconfigures its FSE table when triggered from `sequence header parse and dispatcher`.
+This stage reconfigures its FSE table when triggered from [sequence header parse and dispatcher](#sequence-header-parser-and-dispatcher).
 It initializes its state as the second FSE decoder.
 In the decode phase, this stage is the first one to decode extra raw bits from bitstream, and the number of ingested bits is transmitted to all other decoders.
 This stage is the last decoder to update its FSE state after the decode phase, and it transmits the number of used bits to other decoders.

 #### Match FSE decoder
-This stage reconfigures its FSE table when triggered from `sequence header parse and dispatcher`.
+This stage reconfigures its FSE table when triggered from [sequence header parse and dispatcher](#sequence-header-parser-and-dispatcher).
 It initializes its state as the last FSE decoder.
 In the decode phase, this stage is the second one to decode extra raw bits from the bitstream, and the number of ingested bits is transmitted to all other decoders.
 This stage is the second stage to update its state after the decode phase, and the number of used bits is sent to all other decoders.

 ### Repacketizer
-This module is used at the end of the processing flow in the ZSTD decoder.
+This proc is used at the end of the processing flow in the ZSTD decoder.
 It gathers the output of `SequenceExecutor` proc and processes it to form final output packets of the ZSTD decoder.
 Input packets coming from the `SequenceExecutor` consist of:

-* data - bitvector of constant length
+* data - bit vector of constant length
-* length - field describing how many bits in bitvector are valid
+* length - field describing how many bits in bit vector are valid
 * last - flag which marks the last packet in currently decoded ZSTD frame.

-It is not guaranteed that all bits in data bitvectors in packets received from `SequenceExecutor` are valid as those can include padding bits which were added in previous decoding steps and now have to be removed.
+It is not guaranteed that all bits in data bit vectors in packets received from `SequenceExecutor` are valid as those can include padding bits which were added in previous decoding steps and now have to be removed.
-Repacketizer buffers input packets, removes the padding bits and forms new packets with all bits of the bitvector valid, meaning that all bits are decoded data.
+Repacketizer buffers input packets, removes the padding bits and forms new packets with all bits of the bit vector valid, meaning that all bits are decoded data.
 Newly formed packets are then sent out to the output of the whole ZSTD decoder.

 ## Testing against [libzstd](https://github.com/facebook/zstd)